sonifloyd/ApptitudeTest/Vebal.md

 	Concoct
   Excogitate’ means ’Think deeply about a subject or question over a period of time’ concoct is to devise or invent or cook up
 ’nonplussed’ means confused.
-Hence, nonplussed is the most suitable contextual meaning for the given word.
+Hence, nonplussed is the most suitable contextual meaning for the flummoxed  word.
 # For his unsavory remarks on Martin L. King in the media, the minister faced libel charges from his descendants living in the USA.
 	Calumny
 	Perfidy